-There are other “machine learning model managers” (from Microsoft, Amazon, and others).
-But none of them offer “smart search” of machine learning algorithm choices and their options.
+There are other “machine learning model managers”, but none of them offer “smart search” of machine learning algorithm choices and their options.
 There are a few “grid search” AutoML players with a visual model manager.
 The topic of why “grid search” will always yield poorer results than some form of smart search is the topic of another blog post here.

 If you are a novice data scientist trying to choose an algorithm for your predictive problem, you owe it to yourself to try an AutoML tool to make an intelligent choice.
 Either a developer-oriented tool like TPOT or AutoSKLearn.
 Or one with a visual model manager like Auger.AI.